zergpvz141/Employee_Management_System/readme.txt

   checkFunction.php        // store php form validation functions. dist/js/tableFunctions.js// store javascript functions.

 Important!
-Do NOT directly open department.php，personInfo.php，projectInfo.php，position.php，addMemberInPosition.php，
-								addMemberInProject.php and addMemberInDepartment.php in browser.
+Do NOT directly open department.php，personInfo.php，projectInfo.php，position.php，addMemberInPosition.php，addMemberInProject.php and addMemberInDepartment.php in browser.
 Because these pages uses pass in argument from the previous page.
 	Please start from the login page for complete using experience.